cpbotha/cpbotha.github.io/content/posts/2019/note-taking-strategy-2019/index.md

 files.
 As it stands, I keep a small subset of my notes as markdown, instead of the superior org, for mobile editing.

+#### Drawing with Apple Pencil on the iPad using Notability.

+Sometimes one does need to sketch.

+This could be a rough UI, an architecture diagram, a data flow chart, or just doodling.

+Since about the end of 2018, I've been using the [Notability app](https://apps.apple.com/za/app/notability/id360593530) along with an iPad 6th gen (2018 entry-level, the first non-Pro to support the Pencil) to doodle electronically.

+Notability automatically syncs all of these drawings as fully vectorised PDFs to my Dropbox.
+All handwritten text is quite smartly OCRd, and the OCRd version is stored as correctly positioned metadata behind my ugly scribbles.

+I would have liked Notability even more if it supported arbitrary canvas sizes (as it stands, only standard paper size in protrait mode), and had an always visible overview minimap.

+#### Signal messaging app's brilliant "Note to Self" contact.

+The [Signal messaging app](https://signal.org/), which you should all be using, has a built-in contact called "Note to Self".

+As of late (since about December 2019) this has become my main *capturing tool* when I'm on the phone.

+You can share links, media, photos, voice notes or a plain old text message, all of which will be securely stored, neatly timestampted to boot, in your conversation with this silent but very useful "Note to Self" character.

+During the morning review, I go through each of the shared items, processing them, and then add the message "DONE =====>" to indicate that they have been completed.

 ## Limitations and points for improvement.

 The current system is great for capturing and search-based retrieval of